empathicqubit/vscode-cc65-debugger/README.md

 ## Changes needed to your Makefile

-If you've used the default `Makefile` at [the CC65 project wiki](https://github.com/cc65/wiki/wiki/Bigger-Projects#the-makefile-itself) then you only need to add the `-g` option to your `CFLAGS` **and** `LDFLAGS` variables at the top of the file.
-Otherwise, if you made a custom Makefile, you will need to tell the linker that you want a debug file and a map file. you would add the following options to your linker:
+If you've used the default `Makefile` at [the CC65 project wiki](https://github.com/cc65/wiki/wiki/Bigger-Projects#the-makefile-itself), it's recommended to use a [slightly modified Makefile](src/tests/simple-project/Makefile).
+This Makefile contains targets to generate the preprocessor `.i` files, which are easier for Clang to understand to help you [browse struct data](#changes-needed-to-your-system).
+Otherwise you only need to add the `-g` option to your `CFLAGS` **and** `LDFLAGS` variables at the top of the file.

+If instead you made a custom Makefile, you will need to tell the linker that you want a debug file and a map file.
+You would add the following options to your linker:

 ```sh
 -g -Wl "--mapfile,build/PROGRAMNAME.map" -Wl "--dbgfile,build/PROGRAMNAME.dbg"